Konstantin Chernenko: Health problems, death and legacy

 Emphysema and the associated lung and heart damage worsened significantly for Chernenko in the last three weeks of February 1985.
-According to the Chief Kremlin doctor, Yevgeny I. Chazov, Chernenko had also developed both chronic hepatitis and cirrhosis of the liver.
-On 10 March at 15:00, Chernenko fell into a coma and died later that evening at 19:20, aged 73.
+According to the Chief Kremlin doctor, Yevgeniy Chazov, Chernenko had also developed both chronic hepatitis and cirrhosis of the liver.
+On 10 March at 15:00, Chernenko fell into a coma and died later that evening at 19:20, at age 73.
 An autopsy revealed the cause of death to be a combination of chronic emphysema, an enlarged and damaged heart, congestive heart failure and liver cirrhosis.
 A three-day period of mourning across the country was announced.
-India, Iraq, Syria and Nicaragua all declared three days of mourning; Pakistan declared two days of mourning; East Germany and Czechoslovakia declared one day of mourning.
+India, Brazil, Iraq, Syria and Nicaragua all declared three days of mourning; Pakistan North Korea and Guinea-Bissau declared two days of mourning; East Germany, Yugoslavia and Czechoslovakia declared one day of mourning.

-Chernenko became the third Soviet leader to die in less than three years.
+Chernenko became the third Soviet leader to die in two and a half years.
 Upon being informed in the middle of the night of his death, U.S. President Ronald Reagan is reported to have remarked, "How am I supposed to get anyplace with the Russians if they keep dying on me?"

-Chernenko was honored with a state funeral and was buried in the Kremlin Wall Necropolis, in one of the twelve individual tombs located between the Lenin Mausoleum and the Kremlin wall.
+Chernenko was honored with a state funeral and is buried in the Kremlin Wall Necropolis, in one of the twelve individual tombs located between the Lenin Mausoleum and the Kremlin wall.
 He is the last person to have been interred there.

 The impact of Chernenko—or the lack thereof—was evident in the way in which his death was reported in the Soviet press.
 Soviet newspapers carried stories about Chernenko's death and Gorbachev's selection on the same day.
-The papers had the same format: page 1 reported the party Central Committee session on 11 March that elected Gorbachev and printed the new leader's biography and a large photograph of him; page 2 announced the demise of Chernenko and printed his obituary.
+The papers had the same format: page 1 reported the party Central Committee session on 11 March that elected Mikhail Gorbachev and printed the new leader's biography and a large photograph of him; page 2 announced the demise of Chernenko and printed his obituary.

 After the death of a Soviet leader it was customary for his successors to open his safe.
 When Gorbachev had Chernenko's safe opened, it was found to contain a small folder of personal papers and several large bundles of money; more money was found in his desk.
 It is not known where he had obtained the money or what he intended to use it for.